gustafguner/ci-server/README.md

 See section [Built With](#built-with) for more details on the tools.

 ## How to Run
-The following sections describes how to set up the development environment and how tests on the system can be run.
+The following sections describe how to set up the development environment and how tests on the system can be run.

 ### Set up
 To be able to start developing, the environment needs to be set up with a working copy of the CI-server available on the local machine (see [Getting Started](#getting-started)).